 A Risk and Return Ratings (High, Medium or Low).
 The Cash-on-Cash Expected Return is linked to our forecast of rents.
 The Equity Expected Return is linked to our forecast of home prices.

 B Chart of Home Price Increases.
-These are annual increases, measured every quarter.
+These are annual rates of increase, measured every quarter.
 They indicate the recent strength of demand for all housing, homes and rentals.
 Increases above 6 percent show strong demand, below 3 percent they show weak demand.

 C Chart of Job Increases.
-These are annual increases, usually measured every quarter but monthly during the pandemic.
-Job growth usually is a good indicator of future demand for housing, but during the pandemic it mainly shows how rapidly a market is recovering.
+These are annual rates of increase, measured every quarter.
+Job growth usually is a good indicator of future demand for housing.

 D Chart of Home Prices.
 The blue bars show the annual history of actual home prices, the red dots show a comparison ‘income’ price – linked to local income.
 If actual prices are well above the ‘income’ price, the market is over-priced and may be in a boom and bust cycle.

-E Data Table.
+E Forecasts and NATIONAL Commentary.
 Average home price and monthly rent, the ratio of average home price to average annual rent, and our three-year home price and rent forecasts.
+The local situation is always affected by larger national developments.